 a circle is transparent and actively promotes relevant information

-Use a tool like holaSpirit to show others who's there for what and to show your policies and accountabilities as well as your meeting minutes.
+Use a tool like holaSpirit to show others who are there for what and to show your policies and accountabilities as well as your meeting minutes.

 circles have a purpose and should help simplify organization